Jake-Mitchell/sports-api/README.md

 ### Sports REST API
-This is a REST API as a project for LigoSports on storing and retrieving baseball data for high school teams.

-Welcome to my express API for managing and storing sports data.
-This is a P.O.C.project for LigoSports.
+Welcome to my REST API for managing and storing sports data primarily focused on retrieving baseball data for high school teams.
+This is a P.O.C. project for LigoSports.

 # Tech stack